 Named for Royal Gov. Arthur Dobbs, who authorized the fort's construction in 1756, Ft.
 Dobbs provides a window into the tumultuous period of history known as the French and Indian War (1754-1763), or Seven Years War.
 As the only state historic site associated with the period, it represents North Carolina's link with a global war for empire that crossed five continents, lasted nearly a decade and sowed the seeds for independence.
 Tour the full-scale replica of Fort Dobbs.
-Guided tours of the site are provided upon request.
+Please check the website for information on tours.

 Check our website for holiday and special events.